African clawless otter: Behaviour and ecology

+The African clawless otter spends its days swimming and catching food.
+A number of African clawless otters were radio-tracked across boulders and reed beds, which gave them shelter and enabled them to catch more of their preferred (crab) prey.

-Though mostly solitary animals, African clawless otters will live in neighboring territories of family groups of up to five individuals.
+Though mostly solitary animals, African clawless otters live in neighboring territories of family groups of up to five individuals.
 Each still having its own range within that territory, they mostly keep to themselves unless seeking a mate.
 Territories are marked using a pair of anal glands which secrete a particular scent.
 Each otter is very territorial over its particular range.

-The African clawless otter spends its days swimming and catching food.
 They return to burrows (holts) for safety, cooling or a rubdown using grasses and leaves.
 Mainly aquatic creatures, their tails are used for locomotion and propel them through the water.
 They are also used for balance when walking or sitting upright.

 Reproduction

-Females give birth to litters containing two to five young around early spring.
+Females give birth to litters of two to five young around early spring.
 Mating takes place in short periods throughout the rainy season in December.
 Afterwards, both males and females go their separate ways and return to their solitary lives once more.
 Young are raised solely by the females.
 Gestation lasts around two months (63 days).
 Weaning takes place between 45 and 60 days, with the young reaching full maturity around one year of age.

 Diet

 The diet of the African clawless otter primarily includes water-dwelling animals, such as crabs, fish, frogs and worms.
-They dive after prey to catch it, then swim to shore again, where they eat.
-Their fore paws come in handy as searching devices and tools for digging on the muddy bottoms of ponds and rivers, picking up rocks and looking under logs.
+It dives after prey to catch it, then swims to shore again, where it eats.
+Its fore paws come in handy as searching devices and tools for digging on the muddy bottoms of ponds and rivers, picking up rocks and looking under logs.
 Extremely sensitive vibrissae are used as sensors in the water to pick up the movements of potential prey.
+A 2025 study of environmental and seasonal changes in the diet of the African clawless otter showed that although crabs were preferred as prey it also ate fish and insects and that its diet could respond to human pressures.

 Predation

 Quick in the water and burrowing on land, the African clawless otter does not have many predators.
-Its greatest threat comes from the python, which will often lie in wait near or in the water.
-Other predators would include the crocodile and African fish eagle.
+Its greatest threat comes from the Central African rock python, which will often lie in wait near or in the water.
+Other predators include the crocodile and African fish eagle.
 If threatened, a high-pitched scream is emitted to warn neighboring otters and confuse a predator.